 Tutoring: Individual and/or group tutoring is available for all areas of study.
 Peer tutors assist students in mastering content and developing the study strategies needed to become successful learners.
-Online tutoring will also be available to students creating a virtual whiteboard that allows tutors and student to work on problems in a real time environment.

 Writing: Writing consultants assist students with all aspects of the writing process, including generating ideas, researching, organizing, editing, and revising.
 Writing consultants focus on helping students to grow as writers.